Drones must learn to navigate populated areas

 Researchers around the world — both academics and at private companies — are trying to overcome the problem.

 In the United States, much of the work is being done at six government-approved drone test sites, all of which are connected with universities.
 They are among the few spots in the country where unmanned aircraft can be legally flown to test what works and what doesn’t.

-“This is a large sandbox right now,” says Ahmed Mahdy, a computer science professor at Texas A&M University’s Corpus Christi campus, one of the test site operators.
+“This is a large sandbox right now,” says Ahmed Mahdy, a computer scientist professor at Texas A&M University’s Corpus Christi campus, one of the test site operators.